LostXOR/tnrbot/README.md

 git clone https://github.com/LostXOR/levelbot
 cd levelbot
 ```
+Clone and build the quadratic sieve program from [here](https://github.com/michel-leonard/C-Quadratic-Sieve) and place the `qs` executable in the `levelbot` directory.

 Add your bot's token to `config.py` and tweak any other configuration settings.
 ```
 botToken = "<YOUR TOKEN HERE>"